Beautiful Malmo and Copenhagen in one easy day trip

 15 hours in Copenhagen

-We dedicated one of our days to seeing Copenhagen again as it’s just so easy to take a day trip across the bridge.
+We dedicated one of our days to seeing Copenhagen again as it’s just so easy to take a day trip across the bridge from Malmo to Copenhagen.
 Adding to the fact that we love Jazz and the world famous Copenhagen Jazz Festival was on, we were onto a winner!
 We set off at midday, armed with bottles of sunscreen and water and enough money to keep us going til the wee hours.
 Sure why not?!
 When we stepped out into the sunshine from Copenhagen Central Station we were struck by how many people there were.
 Again, it was remarkable the difference a season makes and we happily jostled along with the crowds, across Town Hall Square and down through the shopping district.
 On the way, we had, what might arguably be, the best hot dog we’ve ever had, anywhere.

 You could pass by this little hot dog stand and never know what you’re missing out on.
 It’s parked right beside the 17th Century Tower of Rundetaarn which is also worth a visit.
 After our hot dog we went to the top of the tower and enjoyed fantastic 360 degree views of the whole city.